Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_tcpdump.md

 3. Which version of Chrome was used to connect to securityblue.team? `80.0.3987.87`
 4. How many packets have a TTL value of 38? `710`

-Now, let us move on to PCAP 5 Challenge solution.
+Now, let us move on to the PCAP 5 Challenge solution.

 ## Solution - PCAP 5